 Some potential outcomes from this programme:

-- Understand the importance and healing power of forgiveness.
+- Understand the importance and healing potential of forgiveness.

-- Cultivate meditation practices (bhavana) that facilitate and promote ongoing forgiveness.
+- Cultivate both mindfulness and meditation practices (bhavana) that facilitate and promote ongoing forgiveness.

 - Learn to embrace ‘impermanence’ and reframe ‘self’ identities of ‘victim’ and/or ‘perpetrator’.